 The larger your equity stake in a certain enterprise, the more likely you are to be able to influence the enterprise.
 For example, if a single shareholder owns more than half of the shares of stock issued by a company, he is said to be the majority shareholder.
 A majority shareholder is able to control the operations and may have the power to appoint members to the board of directors, which makes important decisions about the company.

 If you buy shares of stock and sell them later on for a profit, the profit is called a capital gain and is subject to federal capital gains taxes.
-Gains realized when selling stocks you hold for less than a year are subject to a short-term capital gains tax rate, which can be as high as 35 percent, while investments held longer than a year are subject to a long-term rate that is capped at 15 percent, as of 2011.
+Gains realized when selling stocks you hold for less than a year are subject to a short-term capital gains tax rate.
+Talk to your financial advisor about tax strategies that might include reinvesting stock gains or gifting stocks to children.

 Gregory Hamel has been a writer since September 2008 and has also authored three novels.
 He has a Bachelor of Arts in economics from St. Olaf College.
 Hamel maintains a blog focused on massive open online courses and computer programming.